drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 * Pressing `s` next to an unstaged file will stage it.
 * Pressing `u` next to a staged file will unstage it.
+* Pressing `k` will revert a file.
-* Staging/unstaging applies to hunks as well.
+* Staging/unstaging/reverting applies to hunks as well.
 You can use TAB to expand a file to see the hunks.
 * Pressing `c` will bring up the commit buffer.
 Just press `c` again to start the commit message, and C-c C-c to make the commit.
 * Pressing `P` will bring up the push buffer, Press `p` to actually push